wix-incubator/react-native-extended-cli/README.md

 ##Common Commands

 For a complete list of commands, run `rnx` with no arguments.
 Anything you pass to `rnx` that isn't in that list will be passed to the default `react-native-cli`.
+Most commands can be passed a `--help` argument for more explanation.

 ```shell